Pfeiffer Big Sur State Park : CAMPING

 Check in is at the Pfeiffer Big Sur State Park entrance kiosk.
 Both group camps are 1/4 mile north of the entrance of the park, west of Highway 1 and southwest of the Big Sur River.
 Parking is on the side of Highway 1.
 Each reservation includes parking passes for 10 vehicles.
 Additional vehicles are charged per night at the park.

-Firearms, weapons or hunting is not allowed.
+Firearms, weapons or hunting are not allowed.
 Possession of loaded firearms and air rifles is prohibited.
 This includes anything that shoots a projectile, including, but not limited to, arrows, pellets, BBs and paint balls.

 Park plants, artifacts and animals are protected and should not be touched or harassed.
 It is important that you use the provided metal storage bins for all food and scented items to avoid accidentally feeding or having any negative interactions with native park wildlife.